tsedan/anxlang/design.md

 A string literal is a sequence of characters surrounded by double quotes.
 For example, `"hello world"` is a string literal.

-A list literal is a sequence of values surrounded by square brackets.
+An array literal is a sequence of values surrounded by square brackets.
-For example, `[1, 2, 3]` is a list literal.
+For example, `[1, 2, 3]` is an array literal.
-The type of the list is inferred from the type of the values.
+The type of the array is inferred from the type of the values.
 However, note that all values in the list must be of the same type.

 A map literal is a sequence of key-value pairs surrounded by curly braces.